-The risk of unaudited algorithm purchase arises when decision-makers purchase a previously implemented algorithm and directly deploy it without considering the risks.
-There has been a noticeable rise in the purchase of "out-of-the-box" algorithmic solutions; most solutions are marketed towards medical (Davenport and Kalakota, 2019; Spatharou and al., 2020; Quinn and al., 2022), judicial (Rissland and al., 2003; UNESCO, 2020; Bench-Capon and al., 2012) and educational (Luckin and al., 2016) domains.
+The risks related to unaudited algorithm purchase arises when decision-makers purchase a previously implemented algorithm and directly deploy it without considering the risks.
+There has been a noticeable rise in the purchase of "out-of-the-box" algorithmic solutions; most solutions are marketed towards medical (Davenport and Kalakota, 2019; Spatharou et al., 2020; Quinn et al., 2022), judicial (Rissland et al., 2003; UNESCO, 2020; Bench-Capon et al., 2012) and educational (Luckin et al., 2016) domains.